Ohtu-Tyoturvallisuus/TTS-documentation/docs/ci-cd-workflows.md

 - Developers can maintain code quality through automated testing.
 - Teams can confidently deploy applications to testing and production environments.

-### Recommendations
-1. **Align Workflow Triggers with Development Needs**:
-   - Ensure that automated triggers (e.g., `push` and `pull_request`) align with the team's workflow to minimize manual intervention.
-2. **Documentation for New Developers**:
-   - Provide usage examples or training for triggering manual workflows via `workflow_dispatch`.
-3. **Monitor Workflow Execution**:
-   - Regularly review workflow logs to identify bottlenecks or areas for optimization.
-4. **Backend Workflow Maintenance**:
-   - Keep Azure-generated secrets secure and document the authentication process for future developers who may need to update or regenerate secrets.

 ---